docker/docs/engine/installation/linux/docker-ce/ubuntu.md

 <div id="aufs_prep_xenial" class="tab-pane fade in active" markdown="1">

-For Ubuntu 16.04 and higher, the Linux kernel includes support for OverlayFS, and Docker CE will use the `overlay2` storage driver by default.
+For Ubuntu 16.04 and higher, the Linux kernel includes support for OverlayFS, and Docker CE uses the `overlay2` storage driver by default.
 If you need to use `aufs` instead, you need to configure it manually.
 See [aufs](/engine/userguide/storagedriver/aufs-driver.md)